accessibleIslam/IslamicWisdom/EnglishProverbs.md

 ## Seeing is believing

 ### Meaning
-If you see something yourself, you will believe it to exist or be true, despite the fact that it is extremely unusual or unexpected:
+If you see something yourself, you will believe it to exist or be true, despite the fact that it is extremely unusual or unexpected.

 ### Relevant verses from the Qur'an